Oscar Predictions: Will 'Everything' take everything? - NewsBreak

 Nominees: “All That Breathes’; “All the Beauty and the Bloodshed”; “Fire of Love”; “A House Made of Splinters”; “Navalny.”

-COYLE: I'm still smarting a little that Margaret Brown's “Descendant,” a living oral history of a documentary, didn't make it into this field.
-But it's a strong group, including the tenderly lyrical “All That Breathes” and the smoldering romance of “Fire of Love.”
-But I think the most likely to win films are Daniel Roher's “Navalny,” about the imprisoned Russian opposition leader Alexei Navalny, and Laura Poitras' “All the Beauty and the Bloodshed,” about the groundbreaking photographer Nan Goldin and her crusade against the the Sackler pharma family.
-I give the slight edge to “Navalny,” a film with obvious political poignance.
+COYLE: I’m still smarting a little that Margaret Brown’s “Descendant,” a living oral history of a documentary, didn’t make it into this field.
+But it’s a strong group, including the tenderly lyrical “All That Breathes” and the smoldering romance of “Fire of Love.”
+But I think the most likely to win films are Daniel Roher’s “Navalny,” about the imprisoned Russian opposition leader Alexei Navalny, and Laura Poitras’ “All the Beauty and the Bloodshed,” about the groundbreaking photographer Nan Goldin and her crusade against the Sackler pharma family.
+I give the slight edge to “Navalny.”

 BAHR: Finally, some minor disagreement!
 I’m placing my bet on the Poitras.
 It won the Golden Lion over “Tár” and “The Banshees of Inisherin” at the Venice Film Festival, where the academy had a major presence.
 Poitras’ film, both intimate and epic in weaving together Goldin’s life, art and activism, is on another level.
 And she’s won before.